DotNetRussell/ScreenSniper/README.md

   - [License](#license)
   - [Contact](#contact)

 The tool supports:
 - **Template-based detection** using JSON patterns in the `detectionPatterns` directory.
 - **AI-based classification** using a trained neural network to identify interesting pages (e.g., error pages, login pages).
 - Multiple output formats: normal (plain text), JSON, and XML.

+Recent updates include:
-Recent updates include integration with an AI classifier (`text_classifier.py`) for enhanced page analysis, new flags for flexible output control, and Docker support for easy deployment.
+- Integration with an AI classifier (`text_classifier.py`) for enhanced page analysis.
+- New flags for flexible output control (`--report`, `--directory`).
+- Base64-encoded extracted text output to prevent formatting issues.
+- Docker support for easy deployment.

 ## Features
 - Extracts text from screenshots using Tesseract OCR.
 - Categorizes pages using detection patterns (e.g., identifying IIS, login pages).
 - AI classification to predict if a page is "interesting" (e.g., error pages, sensitive content).
-- Supports Base64-encoded extracted text output.
+- Supports Base64-encoded extracted text output, included only with `--include-extracted` or `--verbose`.
 - Configurable output formats: normal, JSON, XML.
+- Single report file generation for all processed images with `--report`.
+- Directory processing to analyze multiple screenshots with `--directory`.
 - Verbose mode for debugging OCR and classification steps.
 - Docker support for consistent and portable execution.